 Please note, a fee increase will occur for PESCI from the 1 July 2017 to $2,020.00.

 Fees are subject to CPI increase.

 All fees are payable upon lodgment of application.

-Credit card - an invoice will be provided for payment, upon successful application.
+An invoice will be provided for payment, upon successful application.

 Payment instructions are provided in the invoice.